 While providing a company car to employees who drive regularly for work can seem “easy” (just purchase the cars and give them to employees), there’s a lot more that is required to maintain a fleet and keep it IRS-compliant.
 For example, you’ll have to consider:

 So, is a company car worth it for your employees?
-Keep reading for details on everything you need to consider about company cars.
+Keep reading for details on some of the financial considerations with company cars.

 Owning and maintaining a company fleet has a variety of tax implications (and benefits).
 There are two main things you need to know about company car taxes.